 Podium orchestrations provide an easy way to create, visualize and monitor cross-channel triggered campaigns for each customer touch point.

-You are able to launch multiple automations using a single trigger, making welcome or abandon campaigns a breeze to set up.
+You are able to launch multiple automations using a single trigger, making welcome, abandon, and re-engagement campaigns a breeze to set up.

 Podium Insights, a set of performance metrics and indicators, will be displayed within published orchestrations, without the need to exit Podium.
 Immediately visible insights for each automation component include overall metrics for status, filtered and action categories, with detailed indicators coming into view upon hovering over each category.